 - there will be regular reviews and audits of the safety and security of school technical systems - servers, wireless systems and cabling are securely located and physical access restricted - there are rigorous and verified back-up routines, including the keeping of network-separated (air-gapped) copies off-site or in the cloud, - all users have clearly defined access rights to school technical systems and devices.
 Details of the access rights available to groups of users will be recorded by the Network Manager and will be reviewed, at least annually, by ICT/Online Safety Co-Ordinator. - all users (adults and children) have responsibility for the security of their username and password and must not allow other users to access the systems using their log on details.
 Users must immediately report any suspicion or evidence that there has been a breach of security - all school networks and system will be protected by secure passwords.
 Passwords must not be shared with anyone.
-All users will be provided with a username and password by ICT/Online Safety Co-ordinator who will keep an up-to-date record of users and their usernames - passwords should be long - records of learner usernames and passwords for children in Key Stage 1 or younger can be kept in an electronic or paper-based form, but they must be securely kept when not required by the user.
-Password complexity for younger children may be reduced (for example 6 character maximum) and should not include special characters.
-Where external systems have different password requirements the use of random words or sentences should be encouraged - password requirements for children at Key Stage 2 and above should increase as children progress through school - ICT/Online Safety Co-ordinator is responsible for ensuring that all software purchased by and used by the school is adequately licenced and that the latest software updates - appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems and devices from accidental or malicious attempts which might threaten the security of the school systems and data.
+All users will be provided with a username and password by ICT/Online Safety Co-ordinator who will keep an up-to-date record of users and their usernames - staff passwords should be long, least 12 characters, and a combination of uppercase letters, numbers and symbols. - records of learner usernames and passwords for children in Key Stage 1 or younger can be kept in an electronic or paper-based form, but they must be securely kept when not required by the user.
+Password complexity for younger children may be reduced. - password requirements for children at Key Stage 2 and above should increase as children progress through school.
+Pupil passwords from KS2 are 2 words and a number.
+KS1 pupils are one word and a number. - ICT/Online Safety Co-ordinator is responsible for ensuring that all software purchased by and used by the school is adequately licenced and that the latest software updates - appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems and devices from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
-The school infrastructure and individual workstations are protected by up-to-date endpoint (anti-virus) software.
+The school infrastructure and individual workstations are protected by up-to-date endpoint (anti-virus) software. - an agreed policy is in place for the provision of temporary access of 'guests', (e.g., trainee teachers, supply teachers,) onto the school systems - an agreed policy is in place regarding the extent of personal use that users (staff / children) and their family members are allowed on school devices that may be used out of school

-- an agreed policy is in place for the provision of temporary access of 'guests', (e.g., trainee teachers, supply teachers,) onto the school systems - an agreed policy is in place regarding the extent of personal use that users (staff / children) and their family members are allowed on school devices that may be used out of school - an agreed policy is in place that allows staff to/forbids staff from downloading executable files and installing programmes on school devices - systems are in place that prevent the unauthorised sharing of personal data unless safely encrypted or otherwise secured.
+- an agreed policy is in place that allows staff to/forbids staff from downloading executable files and installing programmes on school devices - systems are in place that prevent the unauthorised sharing of personal data unless safely encrypted or otherwise secured.